MrWalshy/ProgrammingNotes/C++/GeneralNotes/MemoryManagement/Copy Semantics and Return Value Optimisation.md

 };
 ```

+- `&src` is returning a pointer (address) of the reference passed to the assignment operator
 ## Copy semantics and pass-by-value
 When code is used which implicitly creates copies of objects, copy semantics come into play.
 This typically involves scenarios where objects are passed around by value, like to a function where its parameters are not references or pointers.
 In such a case, the copy constructor is used to create the object that the function receives.